The Magnificent Treasures of Sutton Hoo, The Final Resting Place of Anglo-Saxon Royals

 Photo of the Mound 2. ( CC BY-SA 3.0 )

 In the following year, Brown returned to Sutton Hoo, and commenced his excavation of Mound 1.
-As he discovered lumps of rusty iron, it was evident that this was another ship burial.
+As he discovered lumps of rusty iron, it was evident that this was another ship burial .
 As Brown realized that traditional excavation methods, i.e. digging trenches along the sides or through the middle of the mound, would destroy the ‘ship’, he decided to excavate from within the burial structure.
-It may be pointed out that when Brown was excavating Mound 1, the original wood of the ship had already completely decomposed.
+When Brown was excavating Mound 1, the original wood of the ship had already completely decomposed.
 Its form, however, was perfectly preserved, as may be seen by the riveted outline of the ship that was impressed in the sand.

 Model of the ship's structure as it might have appeared, with chamber area outlined. ( CC BY-SA 3.0 )